 Written Notice.
 Whenever the Stormwater Superintendent finds that any permittee or any other person discharging stormwater is violating this Title or a permit or order issued hereunder, the Stormwater Superintendent may serve

-A Notice of Violation (NOV) may be issued when the City finds that a person has violated or failed to comply with any requirements of this Chapter including those requirements found in any permit or plan authorized by this Chapter.
+Notice of Violation (NOV).
+A NOV may be issued when the City determines that a person has violated or failed to comply with any requirement of this Chapter including any requirement contained in a permit or approved plan.

 Issuance and Enforcement of Construction Related NOV: